-- [a] Raise achievement levels and promote equality of opportunity? - [b] Promote dignity, courtesy and respect within study? - [c] Prevent or deal with discrimination?

-(if not applicable, please explain why)
+- [a] Raise achievement levels and promote equality of opportunity? - [b] Promote dignity, courtesy and respect within study? - [c] Prevent or deal with discrimination? - (if not applicable, please explain why)

-The Code of Student Discipline enables the College to address potential barriers to achievement and/or equality of opportunity and promotes dignity, courtesy and respect within the College by providing a structured process by which allegations of misconduct by students can be dealt with.
-In many cases, experience has shown that the nature of the misconduct, if not addressed by the College, has the potential to impact negatively on this.
+The Code of Student Discipline enables QMUL to address potential barriers to achievement and/or equality of opportunity and promotes dignity, courtesy and respect within QMUL by previding a structured process by which allegations of misconduct by students can be dealt with.
+In many cases, experience has shown that the nature of the misconduct, if not addressed by QMUL, has the potential to impact negatively on this.